LCC Board of Trustees

 Mr. Proctor is an attorney, arbitrator, and mediator.
 He is a retired administrative law judge for the Michigan Department of Civil Service and served as legal counsel for the Labor Committee of the Michigan House of Representatives.
 Mr. Proctor serves and has served on various boards in various capacities within the community such as the following: former board member and chairperson for the American Red Cross; current Treasurer of the Black Child and Family Institute; former Board member of the Lansing Fair Housing Center; and mentor and tutor for the Lansing School District.
 He was elected to office in June 2003.
-He was re-elected on November 3, 2009, and his term expires December 31, 2016.
+He was re-elected November 3, 2009, and November 8, 2016.
+His term expires December 31, 2022.

 Lawrence Hidalgo, Jr., Vice Chair

 Larry Meyer has enjoyed a long and distinguished business career, including three and a half decades at the head of the Michigan Retailers Association.
 He rescued that organization from near bankruptcy in the early 1970s and built it into the largest and most successful state retail association in the nation.
 He served as the Director of the State of Michigan Department of Commerce 1989-1990, appointed by Governor James J. Blanchard.
 He was elected twice to political office as a member of the Lansing City Council, serving 1997-2005; in 2002 as Council President.
 The city advanced during his tenure, as he worked cooperatively with council members, Mayor David Hollister and his team, and the public.
 Mr. Meyer has always believed that public service is an important duty.
-He was elected to office on November 3, 2009, and his term expires December 31, 2016.
+He was elected to office November 3, 2009.
+He was re-elected November 8, 2016 and his term expires December 31, 2020.

 Andrew P. Abood, Trustee